What Is the UN Security Council?

 The Security Council can turn the tide of war when it agrees on a course of action.

 By the end of World War II, Japan had lost most of its colonial empire, including Korea.
-In turn, the United States and the Soviet Union—victors over Japan—moved in, jointly occupying the Korean Peninsula under two spheres of influence.
+In turn, the United States and the Soviet Union—victors over Japan—moved in, jointly occupying the Korean Peninsula.
+They divided the former Japanese territory into two spheres of influence.
 The Soviets supervised the communist north, the United States oversaw the south, and the boundary known as the thirty-eighth parallel divided the peninsula.

 But that line was not to hold.
-In a bid to unite the Koreas in 1950, North Korean Premier Kim Il-sung sent North Korean troops south with Soviet and Chinese backing, taking the South Korean city of Seoul in just three days.
+In a bid to unite the Koreas in 1950, North Korean Premier Kim Il-sung sent North Korean troops south with Soviet and Chinese backing.
+Just three days later, North Korean soldiers seized the South Korean city of Seoul.

 When news of the invasion reached the United Nations, Secretary-General Trygve Halvdan Lie reportedly said, “This is war against the United Nations.”
 At the urging of the United States, the matter was brought before the Security Council.
 However, the young organization was already roiling with controversy.
 China had recently undergone a communist revolution but was represented on the Security Council by a government that had been exiled to Taiwan.
-In response, the Soviet Union was boycotting the Security Council, upset that China’s communist government did not occupy the Security Council seat.
+In response, the Soviet Union was boycotting the Security Council.
+The Soviets were outraged that China’s communist government did not occupy the Security Council seat.

 With the Soviet Union abstaining, the Security Council authorized force to counter the North Korean invasion.
 A UN command furnished with multinational troops led by the United States soon made its way to Korea.
 After back-and-forth advances, three years of fighting ended in a stalemate, with a demilitarized zone at the thirty-eighth parallel.
 To this day, the United Nations monitors the area.